 1970s? - An afternoon boxoffice view from Ken McIntyre on the Facebook page Photos of Los Angeles.

-c.1982 - Thanks to American Classic Images for this view of the theatre as a Spanish Language house.
+c.1982 - Thanks to the now-vanished American Classic Images website for this view of the theatre as a Spanish Language house.

 c.1984 - The theatre at night.
 Note the much less elaborate marquee than the version after the theatre's renovation.
 Thanks to American Classic Images for the photo.